stenington/badgehost/README.md

 By default `badgehost` runs on port 8888, hosts the static files in `static/`, and the assertions in `assertions/`.

-Visit http://localhost:8888/demo.json, for example, to see that assertion.
+Visit http://localhost:8888/demo.json, for example, to see that assertion; or visit http://localhost:8888/ for a simple helper page.

 ### Environment Variables